 The filmmakers follow two women for years, each grappling with the topic of dying for different reasons.
-In doing so, she confronts her own grief.
+In doing so, they confront their own grief.
 The relative certainty of imminent death and the hope for self-determination, as well as the emotional ambivalence of those affected and those who will be left behind, are the central themes of this film.

 Bones on Holiday